Nature-Positive

 Water Risk Assessments at In-House Plants

 The Group assesses and confirms how water risks, such as water shortages, water pollution, and flooding associated with climate change, affect each production site.
 We use Aqueduct Water Risk Atlas, a water risk assessment tool provided by the World Resources Institute (WRI), to identify what water risks are present.
-In fiscal 2023, we assessed six of our main production sites in Japan.
-None of the sites were found to have high water risk in the assessment.

 Proper Management of Chemical Substances